dportik/dadi_pipeline/Goodness_of_Fit/README.md

 be plotted showing the empirical value.
 This will be done for the log-likelihood scores and for the log-transformed Pearson's chi-squared test statistic.

-The script will need to be edited to indicate the path to the `Simulation_Results.txt` file and the output file for the empirical data.
+The script will need to be edited to indicate the path to the `Simulation_Results_YOURMODELNAME.txt` file and the output file for the empirical data.
 The script will also need to be tailored to create histograms that match the empirical distributions for your data set.
 This can be done by editing the `seq()` function to create an appropriate range of bin sizes and overall number of bins for the histograms.
 The `seq()` function takes three arguments: a